Public Space & Room Usage Policy

 Food and Drink

 - Use of food and drink must be requested (see space request form).
 If approved, all groups should be conscious that the event occurs in a library and that food and drink can attract pests that are harmful to books and printed materials.
+While groups may bring pre-packaged food purchased from grocery stores etc., homade food is not permissable.

 - SIU maintains a list of approved caterers that you may use for your event.